jbolduan/didtrumpdoit.com/README.md

+> [!WARNING]
+> This repo has been replaced by an [updated codebase](https://github.com/jbolduan/didtrumpdoit) but will remain around as an archive for any future reference.

 # DidTrumpDoIt.com

 DidTrumpDoIt.com is forked from [TrumpTracker](https://trumptracker.github.io/) and [StarCitizenTracker](https://github.com/StarCitizenTracker).
 The intention is to carry on tracking things Trump has said he would do and what was actually able to accomplish.